FlowIt: Global Matching via Hierarchical Transformers and Optimal Transport for Optical Flow: Introduction

 We comprehensively validate the performance of \net{} across standard optical flow datasets, namely Sintel~\cite{sintel}, KITTI~\cite{kitti}, Spring~\cite{mehl2023spring}, and LayeredFlow~\cite{wen2024layeredflow}.
 Our model achieves state-of-the-art results on established benchmarks, while also demonstrating very competitive zero-shot generalization capabilities.

-In summary, our contributions are as follows: \begin{itemize} \item We introduce \net{}, a novel transformer-based global matching architecture for optical flow estimation that robustly resolves large pixel displacements.
+In summary, our contributions are as follows: \begin{itemize} \item We introduce \net{}, a novel transformer-based global matching architecture for optical flow estimation.
+By leveraging a hierarchical transformer design and an Optimal Transport-based flow initialization, the proposed framework effectively captures long-range correspondences while remaining robust across challenging motion scenarios.
 To accommodate diverse computational constraints, we offer multiple model variants that optimize the trade-off between parameter size and performance. \item We propose a specialized loss formulation that significantly enhances flow accuracy.
-Coupled with the joint estimation of confidence and occlusion maps, this approach guarantees the high reliability of the final motion predictions. \item We establish new state-of-the-art zero-shot generalization capabilities across the Sintel, Spring, and LayeredFlow datasets, while simultaneously demonstrating superior performance on the Sintel and KITTI benchmarks. \end{itemize}
+Coupled with the joint estimation of confidence and occlusion maps, this approach guarantees the high reliability of the final motion predictions. \item We establish new state-of-the-art results on the Sintel benchmark, as well as zero-shot generalization performance across the Sintel, Spring, and LayeredFlow datasets, while simultaneously demonstrating competitive performance on the KITTI benchmark. \end{itemize}